 "Purchasers of property in San Juan County are notified that all roads in San Juan County other than U. S. Highway 550 provide seasonal access only.
-County policy provides that: there shall be no expansion of the existing system of roads maintained by the County, the County will not improve or maintain any roads beyond their current level regardless of future changes or increases in use; the County makes no commitment to continue existing levels of maintenance of any roads and may reduce maintenance levels on existing County-maintained roads at any time for any reason at the sole discretion of the Board of County Commissioners; and the County will not provide winter snow removal or maintenance on any roads which it does not currently maintain during the winter months and may cease providing winter road maintenance on any road at any time for any reason at the sole discretion of the Board of County County will not County County County County County County County maintenance on any road at any time for any reason at the sole discretion of the Board of County Commissioners
+County policy provides that: there shall be no expansion of the existing system of roads maintained by the County, the County will not improve or maintain any roads beyond their current level regardless of future changes or increases in use; the County makes no commitment to continue existing levels of maintenance of any roads and may reduce maintenance levels on existing County-maintained roads at any time for any reason at the sole discretion of the Board of County Commissioners; and the County will not provide winter snow removal or maintenance on any roads which it does not currently maintain during the winter months and may cease providing winter road maintenance on any road at any time for any reason at the sole discretion of the Board of County Commissioners